tristand246/tristand246.github.io/README.md

 - Access your newly created repository and select "*Add file*" then "*Upload files*" and drag your folder contents into the dropbox and upload.

 ### Hosting on Github Pages

+Now we will set up your Resume for public access.
+There are great advantages to hosting a Resume website as opposed to storing and submitting a PDF.
+As expressed in Andrew Etters book, [Modern Technical Writing](https://github.com/tristand246/tristand246.github.io#more-resources), websites can be updated almost instantaniously.
+Whereas a PDF needs to be resubmitted and version control is harder to maintain, especially if you keep multiple versions saved at once.
+To do this, there are several things we must install and setup beforehand.

 - Click on "*Settings*" in your newly created repository.
 - Click "*Pages*" on the options list to the left.